 Our coalition is dedicated to issues that matter to the public:

-Inclusive digital transformation, AI governance, and the protection of children online
+• AI governance, inclusive digital transformation, protection of children online